Aishwary001/Aishwary001/README.md

 💡 &nbsp;I love diving into new technologies and developing innovative software solutions.
 👨‍💻 &nbsp;Aspiring Full-Stack Developer with a passion for Backend Development in Java.
 🎓 &nbsp;Pursuing B.Tech in Information Technology at ITM Gwalior (2024).
-🌱 &nbsp;Currently exploring Spring MVC, Java Full-Stack Development, and improving my DSA skills.
+🌱 &nbsp;Currently exploring Backend development, MERN Stack Development, and improving my DSA skills.
 💬 &nbsp;Feel free to reach out to me for tech discussions, project collaborations, or just a chat about coding!
 ✉️ &nbsp;You can send me an email at [harshrajaparmar17@gmail.com](mailto:harshrajaparmar17@gmail.com).
 I will try to get back to you as soon as I can!